The Amazingly Patient God Saves Us

 What do these two parables spoken by Jesus emphasize?

-These two parables emphasize God’s patience, his seeking heart, and the value which God places on each individual soul.
-May we be led to value people’s souls just as much and share with all sinners the soul-saving news of the free forgiveness found in Christ!
+These two parables emphasize God’s patience, his seeking heart, and the value God places on each individual soul.
+May we be led to value people’s souls just as much and share the soul-saving news of the free forgiveness found in Christ!